 - The public realm includes level-access and step-free routes throughout and incorporates comfortable places to rest. - Primary means of access for all public buildings are step free.
-Public facilities located on upper floors are accessible by lift. - Appropriate tactile facilities for blind and partially-sighted people are provided throughout, and public facilities and services are designed to be accessible to blind and partially sighted people.
+Public facilities located on upper floors are accessible by lift. - Appropriate tactile facilities for blind and partially-sighted people are provided throughout, and public facilities and services are designed to be accessible to blind and partially sighted people. - Provision of 'blue badge' accessible parking spaces close to the entrances of all public facilities and in appropriate locations within the village centre. - Provision of adaptable housing suitable for changes in lifestyle / personal circumstances. - Figure 34 | Example of an inclusive and accessible space

-- Provision of 'blue badge' accessible parking spaces close to the entrances of all public facilities and in appropriate locations within the village centre. - Provision of adaptable housing suitable for changes in lifestyle / personal circumstances. - Streets and other routes are safe for independent use by all age ranges and abilities, and are well lit and comfortable during the hours of darkness. - The incorporation of 'dementia-friendly' design principles designed to ease decision-making; reduce agitation and distress; encourage independence and social interaction; promote safety; and enabling activities of daily living.
+- Streets and other routes are safe for independent use by all age ranges and abilities, and are well lit and comfortable during the hours of darkness. - The incorporation of 'dementia-friendly' design principles designed to ease decision-making; reduce agitation and distress; encourage independence and social interaction; promote safety; and enabling activities of daily living.